Language

 A simple real-life example

-• Keep both mortgages separate
+• keep the mortgages separate

 This calculator helps compare those options.